xmrig/xmrig/README.md

 ## Benchmarks

-Here are some result from users, feel free to share your results.
+Here are some result reported by users.
+Feel free to share your results, i'll add them.

 ### XMRigCC with max optimizations: